 In the Job Name field, type the desired job name.

-The Choose ePublisher project field displays the previously selected ePublisher project.
+Note: The Choose ePublisher project field displays the previously selected ePublisher project.
 You can change the selected project.

 If you want to run a pre- or post-build script before or after the job runs, complete the following steps: